thecodeteam/heliosburn/docs/proxy/api.md

 | loaded      | The module has been loaded, but not started.
 The status will indicate when it was loaded                 |

 # Test
 Proxy test cases can be ran by sending publising a proxy interface operation message to the `proxy_mgmt_request` REDIS pubs channel with an operation of `test`.
-This will case the proxy service to run all configured tests or run the ttest provided as a `param`
+This will case the proxy service to run all configured tests or run the test provided as a `param`

-## Message
+## Operation Message

 ```json
 {